DAXGRID/open-ftth-onpremise-setup/README.md

 [Get the postgres script here](https://github.com/DAXGRID/open-ftth-postgis-service/blob/master/Database%20Scripts/create_route_network_schema.sql)

 ## First time setup
+* Update the docker-compose.yml file with your ip or dns in kafka0 under the 'KAFKA_ADVERTISED_LISTENERS' tag.
-* Run docker-compose command
+* Run docker-compose command.
-* Create the database with schema
+* Create the database with schema.
-* Create the connectors
+* Create the connectors.

 ## Kafka brokers
 This dockerfile has three listeners.